Ek Thi Begum

 Ek Thi Begum, an MX Original Series, is a story of a stunningly beautiful woman played by Anuja Sathe.
-She plays the role of Ashraf aka Sapna, the loving wife of Zaheer played by Ankit Mohan – a once confidante of Maqsood, the underworld don, but now an arch rival.
+She plays the role of Ashraf aka Sapna, the loving wife of Zaheer played by Ankit Mohan – a once confidant of Maqsood, the underworld don, but now an arch rival.
 When the rift between the rivals reaches ugly culmination Zaheer gets killed.
 Ashraf vows to overturn and destroy Masood’s illegal empire using her beauty, sensuality and acute intelligence.
 Ek Thi Begum is inspired by true events created, written and directed by Sachin Darekar.
 It was made available for streaming on MX Player for free from 8 April 2020.
 On September 20, 2021, MX Player unveiled the full trailer for Ek Thi Begum 2 and on 30 September 2021, the second season was released on their platform.